jofas/blog/content/002-first-time-running/index.md

 motivation to stick to a training schedule without basketball.
 The next three years I did not exercise regularly, no weightlifting and for sure no running.
-I lost some weight but otherwise stayed in decent enough shape and didn't degenerate too badly.
+I lost some weight but otherwise stayed in decent enough shape.

 In 2020 then, a friend&mdash;a decent amateur strength athlete&mdash;and
 I were discussing the fact that we were not using the offerings of our